Ending Themes (On the Two Deaths of Pain of Salvation)

 Ending Themes (On the Two Deaths of Pain of Salvation) is a live album and documentary by Swedish progressive metal band Pain of Salvation.
 It was released on January 26, 2009, with a DVD version released on March 3, 2009.
 The DVD release has a double disc feature.
 The first disc has an 80-minute documentary of the band's 2005 world tour directed by Per Hillblom and the second disc has the full concert video from the Paradiso show recorded on March 2, 2007.

 A limited edition version will also be released that will include a double audio CD version of the Amsterdam concert.
 The CD version was released independently of the DVDs as well.

-The DVD is named in recognition of the two line-up changes in the previous few years.
-At the end of the 2005 world tour (The First Death Of) Kristoffer Gildenlöw left the band because he was not able to attend rehearsals since he lived in a different country to the rest of the band.
-He was temporarily replaced by Simon Andersson.
-The second change, at the end of the 2007 world tour (The Second Death Of), was when Johan Langell left the band to concentrate on family commitments.
-He was replaced by Léo Margarit, who has remained a member of the band since.

 Track listing

 All music by Daniel Gildenlöw, except "Hallelujah" by Leonard Cohen.